 Black out, and blue out.
 You’ll rest better in a dark environment, so keep the lights dim.
 When it’s time for bed, it helps to take advantage of room-darkening shades or a sleep mask.
 Make sure to limit your exposure to light from blue screens, as well.
 Studies indicate that blue light stimulates the brain, and can even keep it stimulated for a couple of hours after turning off these devices, too.

 Clean the air.
+Ensure that the air you breathe is clean and healthy.
+Regularly open windows to promote natural ventilation and let fresh air circulate.
+Invest in air purifiers or plants known for their air-purifying properties, such as aloe vera, spider plants, or peace lilies.
+Additionally, avoid using harsh chemical cleaners and opt for natural alternatives or eco-friendly products to minimize indoor air pollution.
 Adding a portable HEPA air purifier to your bedroom (or using a whole-house air purifying system) can do wonders for helping you to breathe easier and sleep better.

 Keep it quiet.
 Block out intermittent or unexpected noise with white noise from an air purifier or fan.
 You could also try playing some quiet, relaxing music to help get you in the mood for falling asleep.

 Some of the other tips offered by the report include not wearing shoes in the house, installing detectors for smoke and Carbon Monoxide, and making sure your kitchen is well ventilated with an exhaust hood.